udit-166/Railway-App-Backend/README.md

 ## Additional Services
 To enhance the efficiency of the backend system, we use the following supportive services:
+1. **Redis:** For storing OTPs securely with expiration to ensure time-bound access.
-1. **API Gateway:** Facilitates secure and centralized routing of service requests.
+2. **API Gateway:** Facilitates secure and centralized routing of service requests.
-2. **Service Registry (Eureka):** Handles service discovery and registration.
+3. **Service Registry (Eureka):** Handles service discovery and registration.
-3. **Config Server:** Manages centralized configurations for all microservices.
+4. **Config Server:** Manages centralized configurations for all microservices.

 ---